memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 utility functions and graph algorithms implemented.

 To use `NetworkX` algorithms we need to transform our graph to a type `NetworkX` recognizes.
-In our case, we need to use undirected graph `networkX.Graph`.
+In our case, we need to use an undirected graph `networkX.Graph`.
 To make our lives easier, let's write a helper function that transforms Memgraph graph to `networkX.Graph`.